Scoliosis in Children

 Curve development with no apparent cause between the ages of 11-18 years.
 Please note that this is not considered a type of Early Onset Scoliosis (diagnosed before age 10).
 Please click here to learn more about Adolescent Idiopathic Scoliosis that is diagnosed in teens.

-As the child’s skeleton is still growing at any age before skeletal maturity, there is a higher risk of progression; therefore, it’s more urgent to seek treatment as soon as your child is diagnosed with scoliosis.
 There may be medical concerns during growth such as pulmonary (lung) changes, developmental delays, neurological differences, functional difficulties, and skeletal abnormalities in addition to a child’s curve.
 Psychosocial factors such as one’s perception of their body may also be a factor in children growing up with scoliosis.

 null